 My combo of licensed psychologist and nationally certified school psychologist basically makes me a rare hybrid: part mental health guide, part educational strategist.
 One parent even called me a “unicorn,” and honestly, I’ll take it.

-I earned my PhD in Educational (School) Psychology from the University of Wisconsin-Madison, and I’ve been at this for nearly 20 years.
+I earned my PhD in Educational (School) Psychology from the University of Wisconsin-Madison, and I’ve been at this for over 20 years.
 Along the way, I’ve worn just about every hat you can imagine: counselor, consultant, coach, trainer, program developer, director, and supervisor.
-But what really lights me up is teaching—helping people figure out systems that actually work, whether in schools or for busy working moms.
+But what really lights me up is teaching - helping people figure out systems that actually work, whether in schools or for busy working parents.

-Why working moms?
 A while back, I realized I wanted to take all the strategies I’d shared with school teams and bring them to parents who were juggling everything and feeling stuck.
-That energy, those “aha” moments—it’s addictive.
+That energy, those “aha” moments - that’s what makes it all worth it.
 And I wanted to create a space where it’s possible to make life easier and more joyful.

-Outside of work, I’m a mom to two kids who keep me running and a wife to my husband of almost 20 years.
-We started our family a little later than most, which means I’m probably the more “wrinkly” mom at soccer practice—but I wear those creases proudly.
-They’re proof that life is messy, full, and—most importantly—worth it.
+Outside of work, I’m a mom to two kids who keep me running and a wife to my husband of now 20 years.
+We started our family a little later than most, which means I’m probably the more “wrinkly” mom at soccer practice -but I wear those creases proudly.
+They’re proof that life is messy, full, and most importantly, worth it.

 Top view of a glass of latte with foam art, and two tampers filled with ground coffee and whole coffee beans on a gray surface.